Home

 An Anecdotal Note on Perspective Drawings

-Accurate perspective drawings play an important role in everything you do, including drawing portraits.
+Accurate perspective drawings play an important role in drawing portraits.
 Let me relate a recent experience.

 This is my latest drawing done from a live model, Dave White.